-The best way to avoid running into those incompatibilities is to never trap the Division\by\zero and Stack\overflow exceptions, thus also treating them as fatal errors with the bytecode compiler as well as with the native-code compiler.
-Test the divisor before performing the operation instead of trapping the exception afterwards.
+The best way to avoid running into those incompatibilities is to never trap the Division_by_zero and Stack_overflow exceptions, thus also treating them as fatal errors with the bytecode compiler as well as with the native-code compiler.
+Often, it is feasible to test the divisor before performing the operation, instead of trapping the exception afterwards.